How to plan a trip to Kuala Lumpur, Malaysia

 Being the city’s most popular tourist attraction, Petronas Twin Towers do attract a lot of visitors.
 Since only a certain number of visitors are allowed per day tickets tend to sell out.

-Book your ticket at least 2-3 days in advance.
+Book your ticket at least 2-3 days in advance, especially if you are spending only one day in Kuala Lumpur and want to maximize your time.
 And remember that you’ll also have to choose a particular time slot when you want to go up to the viewing platform.
 Don’t forget about that later and plan your time accordingly.

 What to do if you can’t get a ticket for Petronas Twin Towers?
 From where else can you have a view similar to the one from Petronas?
 One of the options would be to go to the KL Tower.
 But that’s not the only option.
 See the next two points.